Belle Isle – One of Michigan’s Best Kept Secrets is an Island off Detroit Shores

 The warmth will hit you in the face the minute you walk through the door, ushering you into what feels like another world of beauty as you are surrounded by rare plants from around the world.

-There are paths leading you to several themed rooms including the Cactus House, the Tropical House, a sunken Fernery, and center room housing palms with a giant palm tree reaching to the sky.
+There are paths leading you to several themed rooms including the Cactus House, the Tropical House, a sunken Fernery, and a center room housing palms with a giant palm tree reaching to the sky.

-Belle Isle Aquarium
+#2 – Belle Isle Aquarium

 3 Inselruhe Ave, Detroit, MI 48207 (L on map)

-There are volunteers available to answer questions.
 One of our favorite things here is the Island replica located in the middle of the building.

 Don’t forget to check out the seahorses!